 6 STERILIZATION OF FILTER PAPERS AND BACTERIOLOGICAL MEDIA

-6.1 A bunch of clean filter papers (No. 1) of standard brand (thrashed to remove dirt, if any) shall be wrapped in thick cotton cloth for sterilization in an autoclave at 34.4 kPa (5 psi) pressure for 20 minutes.
-Alternately, these can be sterilized dry in suitably sized petri dishes in hot air oven at 180 °C for 30 minutes.
+6.1 A bunch of clean filter papers (No. 1) of standard brand (thrashed to remove dirt, if any) shall be wrapped in thick cotton cloth for sterilization in an autoclave at 34.4 kPa (5 psi) pressure for 20 min.
+Alternately, these can be sterilized dry in suitably sized petri dishes in hot air oven at 180 °C for 30 min.

-6.2 Bacteriological Media shall be autoclaved at 103.4 kPa (15 psi) pressure for 15 minutes.
+6.2 Bacteriological Media shall be autoclaved at 103.4 kPa (15 psi) pressure for 15 min.

 7 DISINFECTION OF LIQUID NITROGEN (LN) CONTAINERS USED FOR TRANSPORT OF SEMEN

-The LN containers returned/received from outside shall be disinfected thoroughly with 4% sodium carbonate solution.
+The LN containers returned/received from outside shall be disinfected thoroughly with 4 precent sodium carbonate solution.

 8 CLEANING AND STERILIZATION OF EQUIPMENT USED FOR ARTIFICIAL INSEMINATION (AI) WORK